 Don't forget to pop in to see the The Harwich Mayflower Project, a UK & US registered charity aiming to put Harwich back at the heart of the Pilgrim Fathers story.
 They are building a replica of the ship which sailed to America in 1620 hoping to be ready by 2020 for a 400th anniversary US voyage.

 Just to the south of Harwich lies the older town of Dovercourt, which has been settled since prehistoric times.
 Particular features of the town are the iron lighthouses or 'Leading Lights' which sit along the picturesque Blue Flag beach.

-Download the brand new brochure with interesting information on Dovercourt and Harwich and all the things you can do for a fantastic time.
-Whatever your interest – be it shopping, heritage, coastal walking, leisure activities, relaxing on a beach, watching ships and boats in the harbour or sampling great food and drink, Dovercourt Town Centre and Harwich can offer them all.
+Download the brochure with interesting information on Dovercourt and Harwich and all the things you can do for a fantastic time.
+Shopping, heritage, coastal walking, leisure activities, relaxing on a beach, watching ships and boats in the harbour or sampling great food and drink are just some of the great offers.

-Harwich is a town defined by travel, helping those who choose to journey to elsewhere.
-But what of the town itself, what is the story of the people that stay?
-The new Journeyer Phone App enables you to voyage to the four corners of Harwich, navigating you to public artworks by Glassball, local sites of historical interest, local amenities and conveniences to make your journey complete.
+If you want to find out more about the town, it's history and people then why not download the Journeyer phone app?
+It enables you to voyage to the four corners of Harwich, navigating you to public artworks by Glassball, local sites of historical interest, local amenities and conveniences to make your journey complete.